TheJgod/news_classification/README.md

-# News Classification Demo
+# News Classification

-News Classification and Analysis Demo is a Streamlit application that allows users to fetch, classify, and analyze news articles based on search terms and user-specific goals.
+News Classification is a Streamlit application that allows users to fetch, classify, and analyze news articles based on search terms and user-specific goals.
 The app leverages AI models to provide goal-oriented recommendations and general news classification.

 ## Features